irena-flextool/flextool/docs/reference.md

 ## Commodities

 Some `nodes` can act as a source or a sink of commodities instead of forcing a balance between inputs and outputs.
 To make that happen, commodities must have a `price` and be connected to those `nodes` that serve (or buy) that particular `commodity` at the given `price`.
 In other words, `commodity` is separate from `node` so that the user can use the same `commodity` properties for multiple nodes.
 Commodities can also have a `co2_content`.
-The `commodity` and its `nodes` are connected by establishin a new relationship between the `commodity` and each of its `nodes` (e.g. *coal--coal_market*).
+The `commodity` and its `nodes` are connected by establishing a new entity between the `commodity` and each of its `nodes` (e.g. *coal--coal_market*).

 - `price` - [CUR/MWh or other unit] Price of the commodity.
 Constant or period.
 - `co2_content` - [CO2 ton per MWh] Constant.